-How to communication like a pro
+How to communicate like a pro

 Productive communication starts with Active Listening.
 When we actively listen, we remove distractions, open our minds, and give someone our full attention.
 Our attuned focus allows us to establish the connection that cues us into what people are saying with their words, tone, and bodies.
 Pay particular attention to someone’s nonverbal and paraverbal communication because these account for up to 93% of communication.

 Nonverbal Communication: We communicate with our facial expressions, eye contact, posture, gestures, and body position to emphasize, contradict, question, and otherwise modify what we say.

 Paraverbal Communication: We communicate with the pitch, tone, and pace of our speech.
 We raise our voices and use inflection to reinforce and modify our words.
 Paraverbal is not what we say, but how we say it.

 We can bolster our active listening skills with a few simple tricks.
 Fast Company recommends doing away with the assumptions we might have about the person we’re talking to and begin with an open mind.
 Set aside bias and just listen